 This rule was primarily brought in to stop manufactures that don’t follow strict quality control procedures.

-Product registration however, threatens to wipe-out large selections of e-liquid flavours.
+Product registration, however, threatens to wipe-out large selections of e-liquid flavors.

 This is mainly because the law will now make it cost more to produce e-liquids that follow the new health and safety guidelines, meaning business costs will go up, causing smaller companies to struggle.

-ALL E Juice Bottles Limited To 10ml Size
+ALL E Juice Bottles With Nicotine Limited To 10ml Size

 Despite this very questionable rule, it is fairly simple to get around.
 Selling e-liquids in bundles as opposed to one container will alleviate this issue, but the principle cannot be ignored.